On this page:

 - whether the measure is more trade-restrictive than necessary to achieve that objective, taking into account the importance of the objective and the level of protection sought by the member

 The concept of trade-restrictiveness in a tobacco control context was extensively discussed in the Australia – Plain Packaging and US – Clove Cigarettes disputes.
-The WTO panels’ findings in those cases suggest that WTO members have significant space under TBT article 2.2 to implement bona-fide tobacco control measures implementing the WHO FCTC.
+The WTO panels’ and Appellate Body findings in those cases suggest that WTO members have significant space under TBT article 2.2 to implement bona-fide tobacco control measures implementing the WHO FCTC.
 See our page on examples of WTO disputes relating to tobacco control for a summary of these cases.

 Note that technical regulations are also subject to other obligations under the TBT, including non-discrimination, discussed on our discrimination page, and notification requirements to the TBT Committee, discussed on our dispute settlement and committees page.